zeld/psa-update/README.md

 # psa-update

-CLI alternative to Stellantis (Peugeot / Citroën / DS / Opel) update applications for car infotainment system (NAC / RCC firmware and navigation maps), hopefully more robust.
+`psa-update` is a CLI alternative to the official Stellantis (Peugeot / Citroën / DS / Opel) update applications for car infotainment systems (NAC / RCC firmware and navigation maps), hopefully more robust.

 ![Screenshot](screenshot.png)

-`psa-update` offers mostly the same features as the official firmware/map update application proposed by the car vendor, except that it does not format the USB flash drice that has to be used to upload the firmware/map update to the car.
+`psa-update` offers mostly the same features as the official firmware/map update applications provided by the vehicle manufacturer, except that it does not format the USB flash drive used to transfer the firmware/map update to the car.

-Updates are exclusively downloaded from the official Stellantis website.

 Features:

-- Download updates of RCC / NAC firmwares, and navigation maps (NAC only)
+- Download RCC / NAC firmware updates and navigation map updates (NAC only)
 - Resume downloads in case of failure
-- Prepares USB flash drive for car infotainment system update
+- Prepare a USB flash drive for updating the car infotainment system
-- Lightweight self-contained executable that can run on multiple platforms: Windows, Linux, MacOS
+- Lightweight, self-contained executable for Windows, Linux, and macOS

+> [!NOTE]
+> Updates are exclusively downloaded from the official Stellantis and TomTom websites.

+## Installation

+Prebuilt binaries are available for Windows (x86-64), Linux (x86-64), and macOS (x86-64 and AArch64/ARM64) on the [releases](https://github.com/zeld/psa-update/releases) page.

+To install, download and extract the release archive, then run the `psa-update` executable.

+For other platforms, the project can be built from source code (see below).

 ## Usage